Tori Black

-Tori Black (born 1988) is an American pornographic actress.
+Tori Black (born 1988) is an American pornographic film actress.
 In 2011, she became the first person to win the AVN Female Performer of the Year Award two years in a row.
 She was inducted in the XRCO and AVN Halls of Fame.

 Early life and education

 Black was born in Seattle, Washington.
 She stated on Reddit in 2016 that she had studied journalism at Western Washington University.

 Career

 Black started her career at age 18 in Fort Lauderdale, Florida, where she was on a summer vacation while attending college.
 At her parents' insistence on getting a job, Black saw an advertisement for an adult talent agency and sent in her pictures.
 The agency accepted and, after considering their offer, she accepted and returned to the agency a week later.
 She was the Penthouse Pet of the Month for December 2008.

 Black is the first person in history to win two AVN Female Performer of the Year Awards, winning back-to-back years in 2010 and 2011.
 She also won the 2010 and 2011 XRCO Awards for Female Performer of the Year.
 In 2011 and 2012, she was also named by CNBC as one of the 12 most popular stars in porn and CNBC noted her role as Catwoman in Vivid Entertainment's Batman XXX: A Porn Parody, as well as her 2010 wins by AVN and XBIZ and 2011 AVN win and XBIZ nomination as Female Performer of the Year.

-Black had a guest starring role "Gem and Loan", the third episode of season 2 of the Showtime series Ray Donovan where she played porn star Lexi Steele.
+Black had a guest-starring role in "Gem and Loan", the third episode of season 2 of the Showtime series Ray Donovan where she played porn star Lexi Steele.
 She also appeared in the film L.A.
 Slasher.

 In 2010, Black was named by Loaded magazine as the most facially attractive female performer in the industry.

 Black made her directorial debut with a video for Elegant Angels' website, featuring their Girl of the Month for June 2014, Alina Li.

 In 2017, Black, credited as Tori Black, had a small part in the supernatural musical thriller film American Satan.

-In March 2020, she featured in KP Wolfe's music video "You Can Call Me".
+In March 2020, she was featured in KP Wolfe's music video "You Can Call Me".